psono/psono-client/README.md

 ## Firefox

-1. Right click on the following link, and click "Save link as...":
+1. Click on the following link:

     https://browserplugins.chickahoona.com/dist/firefox/sanso.PW.xpi

+    (You will be asked (at the top left) if you want to allow this extension to be installed which you have to permit)

 # Install for developers